MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupt-adaptive.md

 There are two types of files generated during the `bf luis:build` process, the first is a `.json` file which contains information needed by your bot which you need to add to your [configuration file](#update-your-configuration-file).
 This file is named `luis.settings.<youralias>.<region>.json`.

 The second type of file generated are `.dialog` files, which are useful when using the declarative form of adaptive dialogs.

-There are two `.dialog` files generated for each `.lu` file found:

-1. The first is named `<lu-filename>.en-us.lu.dialog`

-2. The second is named `<lu-filename>.lu.dialog`
+You do not need the two generated .dialog files for this how-to article.

 ## Update your configuration file